Case Study Of Apple Inc.

 2. Product Quality Extent Leveraged

-4. Technological know-how Product, capacity Utilization
+4. Technological know-how, Product, capacity Utilization

 5. Control over Supplier and Distributors.
 Profit Potential

-PESTLE ANAYSIS OF APPLE
+PESTLE ANALYSIS OF APPLE

 Apple Political Factors

 Government policies: Government policies can significantly impact Apple’s business.
-For example, change in tax laws can affect the company’s bottom line, and new regulations can make it more difficult for Apple to operate.
+For example, changes in tax laws can affect the company’s bottom line, and new regulations can make it more difficult for Apple to operate.
 Apple needs to closely monitor government policies in the countries where it operates to stay informed of any changes that could impact its business.

 Trade Wars: